-OT 826 Fieldwork Level I - Mental Health- This course is designed to help occupational therapy students apply core concepts learned in Mental Health and Wellness course and will participate in reflection and discussion about their on-site experience in connection with the OT 814 course.
+OT 826 Fieldwork Level I A - Mental Health- This course is designed to help occupational therapy students apply core concepts learned in Mental Health and Wellness course and will participate in reflection and discussion about their on-site experience in connection with the OT 814 course.

 OT 840 Fieldwork Level I B- Adults - This course is designed to provide opportunities for students to apply the occupational therapy process in diverse settings in the community, agency or occupational therapy setting.
-Students will participate in weekly reflection and discussion about their experiences
+Students will participate in weekly reflection and discussion about their on-site experience in connection with the OT 828 course.

-OT 862 Fieldwork Level I - Pediatrics- This course provides students with opportunities to engage in various aspects of the occupational therapy process with a psychosocial emphasis across settings.
+OT 862 Fieldwork Level I C - Pediatrics- This course provides students with opportunities to engage in various aspects of the occupational therapy process with a psychosocial emphasis across settings.
+Students will participate in weekly reflection and discussion about their on-site experience in connection with the OT 852 course.